 A San Francisco jewelry dealer was left beaten and shaken up Thursday after thieves took him by surprise and made off with up to $400,000 in merchandise.

-San Francsico police were investigating the brazen heist that occurred in the North Mission around 6:30 p.m., just steps from the front door of the Jewelry Center on Utah Street, near Highway 101.
+San Francisco police were investigating the brazen heist that occurred in the North Mission around 6:30 p.m., just steps from the front door of a jewelry store on Utah Street, near Highway 101.

 The victim, an independent dealer, was roughed up and robbed by at least three men, police said.

-"They probably waited for him to go in, watched him, and when he came out, they ran out and jumped him," said David Makaran, who said he's the victim's cousin.
+"They probably waited for him to go in, watched him, and when he came out, they ran out and jumped him," said a man who identified himself as the victim's cousin.

-"There’s no tracking on a diamond or gold items," Makaran said.
+"There’s no tracking on a diamond or gold items," he said.
 "Some people might pawn it off for maybe 10 percent of the value, so they might get $30,000 to $40,000 for it."

-The security guard inside the Jewelry Center said he saw three men jumping the victim on one of his security cameras.
+The security guard inside the jewelry store said he saw three men jumping the victim on one of his security cameras.
 But by the time he saw the attack, it was too late to press the silent alarm.